-Public utilities service KC Water has employed an innovative asset management strategy to streamline operations
+Public utilities service KC Water has employed an innovative asset management strategy to streamline operations and reduce maintenance costs.

 Scott Parker started his career in city management, which he quickly realised wasn’t for him.

 “It didn’t satisfy my interest in exploring more deeply why cities look the way they do, why and how they operate.
 Infrastructure was a place that really appealed to me – it’s the baseline for understanding what makes a place a place,” he tells me.